lumixen/esphome-hlink-ac/README.md

             return "";
 ```

-The `send_hlink_cmd` result can be handled using the `on_send_hlink_cmd_result` trigger.
+The `send_hlink_cmd` results can be handled using the `on_send_hlink_cmd_result` trigger.
 For example with MQTT you can use the hlink device essentially as a low level proxy for h-link communication:
 ```yaml
 climate:
   - platform: hlink_ac